Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Necessary information like name and email is pre-populated from the user's device data, though it remains editable.

 Crucially, this flow establishes a passkey as the default credential for every new account.
-This passkey is saved to the user's iCloud Keychain or a third-party credential manager (e.g. Dashlane or 1Password) ensuring the account is protected by a phishing-resistant credential from day one.
+This passkey is saved to the user's iCloud Keychain by default, or to a third-party credential manager (e.g. Dashlane or 1Password) if supported and selected by the user, ensuring the account is protected by a phishing-resistant credential from day one.
 An account created on an iPhone is instantly available on their iPad or Mac (as the passkey is synced) with prompts for automatic passkey login.
 This cross-device convenience dramatically reduces friction.

 Substack Icon